-Network Management Products from Cisco
+Network Management Tools from Cisco

-- Real-time monitoring of key appliance processes on Cisco SMB-class routers and switches, Communications Manager Express, Unity Express, security devices, WAPs, and VoIP phones
+- Real-time tracking of key device processes on Cisco SMB-class routers, switches, and voice gateways, Cisco Communications Manager Express, Cisco Unity Express, security appliances, access points, and Cisco Unified IP Phones

-- Network discovery and topology
+- Voice and data network discovery and topology

-- Networkwide device identification collection and documentation
+- System wide device identification collection and documentation

-- Advanced security and dependable communication
+- Highly secure and dependable communication

 - Device performance monitoring